 A student should not be absent without prior permission.
-Students who require leave should request in writing to the relevant Heads of Departments in advance with a copy to the relevant coordinator (pre-clinical, paraclinical or clinical).
+Students who require leave should request in writing to the relevant Heads of Departments in advance with a copy to the relevant coordinator (pre-clinical, para-clinical or clinical).

-For clinical appointments, students should submit a request for leave in writing to the respective consultant with a copy to the relevant coordinator (preclinical, paraclinical or clinical).
+For clinical appointments, students should submit a request for leave in writing to the respective consultant with a copy to the clinical coordinator.
 If the absence is unforeseen, the leave application should be submitted at the earliest opportunity.